Keeping braces clean

 Our most successful patients have two great habits:

-The good news is that it is easy!
-You just brush the area between the metal and the gum twice.
+The good news is that a fresh brushing technique is easy!
+You just brush above and below the the braces.

 The first recommendation that any orthodontist, dentist or hygienist will make will be to use floss to clean that area nightly.